vikalpveer/vikalpveer.github.io/_posts/2018-05-08-common-STLs.md

 2. **find** : find a given key in the map.
 3. **erase** : remove the given iterator position.
 Can also be used to erase a range.
 You can remove a given key as well.

+### Tuple
+This is a very important datastructure and can come handy in some algorithm solution which require you to save data in a structure like format.
+It is similar to **Pair** STL but provides flexibility to have more than two members.
+Common methods :

+1. **make_tuple** : to create a tuple.
+2. **get<index>** : to access a member at a given index from the tuple.

 ### Priority Queue
 Well implementing a priority queue itself can be an interview question, but what if a logic you are thinking for a given problem requires priority queue or (max/min heap) ?
 Ofcourse you can implement your own heap algorithm but when you are constraint for time, use Standard **Priority Queue** to solve the problem.
 You can let your interviewer know that you are using language provided heap to solve this problem and if asked by interviewer, implement it later.